haingo-raz/MyJourney/README.md

 # About
 MyJourney is a web application where users can create, save, and edit their workout journey.
-Furthermore, they have the option to chat with an AI or ask questions about their journey.
+Furthermore, they have the option to chat with an AI or ask questions about their workout journey.

 # Features
+Users can :
 - Create an account.
-- Log in with the created credentials or log out.
+- Log in with the created credentials.
+- Log out.
 - Update their email or password.
 - Delete their account.
-- Add their profile details such as height, weight, etc.
-- Create their own workout routine by adding a YouTube video URL in the form on the fitness page.
-The title of the video and duration will be automatically filled.
-Users can still edit the title to their own liking.
+- Design personalized workout routines by submitting a YouTube video URL in the fitness page form.
+The video title and duration will be auto-filled with the help of the YouTube API, but users can customize the title as desired.
 - Update an existing workout.
 - Delete a workout from the list.
-- Ask questions about their workout journey through a chatbot or chat with an AI.
+- Ask questions about their workout journey through a rule-based chatbot.
+- Chat with an AI using GEMINI.

 # Technology
 ## Frontend (this project)